Tom Monahan

-Thomas L. Monahan III is chief executive officer (CEO) and president of DeVry University, a for-profit higher education institution.
-He previously was CEO of CEB, which was acquired by Gartner, before resigning in 2017.
-He is chairman of ProKarma and a board member of Transunion.
+Tom Monahan is an American businessman and chief executive officer (CEO) of global leadership advisory firm Heidrick & Struggles.

+Monahan also serves as managing partner of Norton Street Holdings and was previously president and CEO of DeVry University.
+He currently serves on the boards of Johns Hopkins Health System, the Boys & Girls Clubs of America, and The Nature Conservancy of MD and DC.

 Early life and education

 Monahan grew up in Weymouth, Massachusetts.
 He holds degrees from Harvard University and New York University Stern School of Business.

 Career

 Prior to 1996, Monahan was a senior consultant at the Deloitte & Touche Consulting Group, a director at the Committee for Economic Development, and a staff consultant at Andersen Consulting.

 Monahan joined the leadership team of CEB (formerly the Corporate Executive Board) in 1996.

-He was named its chief executive in 2005 and chairman in 2008.
+He joined CEB’s Board of Directors in 2001 and was appointed Chief Executive Officer (CEO) in 2005 and Chairman in 2008.
 He presided over an expansion of revenue, which increased 157% from 2005 to 2016.
-During his term, CEB acquired Evanta Ventures, a Portland-based best practice insight and technology company.
-CEB was acquired by Gartner in 2017 for $2.6 billion.
-He stepped down from CEB Inc. in June 2017.